South Africa's genocide case against Israel: In support

-Member states of the Organisation of Islamic Cooperation (OIC) in dark green, observer states in light green.
-All members of the Arab League are also members of the OIC.

 On 10 January 2024, Brazilian President Luiz Inácio Lula da Silva expressed support for the lawsuit, with the Ministry of Foreign Affairs stating, "The president expressed his support for South Africa's initiative to call on the International Court of Justice to order Israel to immediately cease all acts and measures that may constitute genocide".
 Slovenia announced that it will participate in the ICJ proceedings initiated by the UN General Assembly concerning Israel's allegedly controversial activities in Gaza and the West Bank, including East Jerusalem.

 On 9 January 2024, Belgian Deputy Prime Minister Petra de Sutter stated she was encouraging her government to support the suit, stating, "Belgium cannot stand by and watch the immense human suffering in Gaza.
 We must act against the threat of genocide".
 Belgium's Development Minister Caroline Gennez questioned Germany's stance, saying: "German friends: are you really going to be on the wrong side of history twice?
 Are we going to continue to stand by if ethnic cleansing were to take place?
 Surely that was 'nie wieder'?
 So I hope Germans will want to look deep into their own hearts, unburdened by their own historical traumas."
 Belgian PM Alexander De Croo and foreign minister Hadja Lahbib expressed disapproval with Gennez's comments, with the latter saying: "If we want to play a role, it should be that of mediator and not prosecutor."

 On 12 January 2024, Turkish President Recep Tayyip Erdoğan expressed support for the lawsuit.
 On 12 January, the Russian Foreign Ministry spokeswoman Maria Zakharova said that the "massive civilian casualties during the current escalation of the Palestinian-Israeli conflict are outrageous and deeply regrettable ...
 And in this regard, we understand the motives of South Africa's appeal to the International Court of Justice."
 On 21 January, Zakharova criticised Germany for its "unfettered support [...] to Israel while dismissing any possible consequences."
 Russia's Special Envoy for Syria, Alexander Lavrentiev, said on 25 January that the ICJ should legally classify Israel's actions in the Gaza Strip as genocide.